 Unannounced audits may be conducted under ESA, where a formal complaint has been made and AECL considers an audit is justified in order to maintain the integrity of the program.
 Under such circumstances, AECL will meet the full cost of the audit cost.

 The ESA program will continue to be administered by Scheme Support Services (SSS).

 Egg farmers will have access to ESA resources from early April 2017.
 Those currently participating in the ECA program have until 31st December to transition to the new standard.
 In the transition period an egg farm can nominate to be audited to either ECA or ESA.
 All audits undertaken after 31st December 2017 will be to ESA.

 Training and implementation support for ESA is available through both AECL farm services and through private consultants.
 Further information on available support and resources is available from both AECL and SSS.

 The existing ECA Grading and Packing Standard remains current.
 A consultative review of the ECA Grading and Packing standard will be undertaken in the coming months, with the intention of releasing the ESA Grading and Packing Standard in late 2017.

 A review of ESA will be undertaken in 2018 to consider feedback from program participants.
 ESA will also incorporate regulatory developments including the new information standard for free range egg farming and the outcome of the Animal Welfare Standards and Guidelines for Poultry.

-Information on ESA can be accessed by contacting Scheme Support Services on 1300 265 116 or firstname.lastname@example.org, by visiting the AECL farmer login page at www.aecl.org or by contacting AECL on 02 9409 6999 or email@example.com.
+Information on ESA can be accessed by contacting Scheme Support Services on 1300 265 116 or firstname.lastname@example.org or by visiting their webiste at https://www.schemesupport.com.au/egg-standards-of-australia/, by visiting the AECL farmer login page at www.aecl.org or by contacting AECL on 02 9409 6999 or email@example.com.